-What needs to A summary of how you will do it.
-Specific location Monitoring and evaluation be improved In Project objective Responsible Time lime your sector Community All towns is in Municipality to intervene and ask for OPPERMANSGRONDE, Lobby department Mayor and Secure 5 short of Department of health to at least KOFFIEFONTEIN, of health to Municipal ambulances Ambulances PETRUSBURG, from the
+What needs to A summary of how you will do Specific location Monitoring and evaluation be improved it.
+Project Responsible Time lime In your objective sector Community All towns is in Municipality to intervene and OPPERMANSGRONDE, Lobby Mayor and Secure 5 short of ask for Department of health KOFFIEFONTEIN, department of Municipal ambulances Ambulances to at least sponsor all five PETRUSBURG, health to Managers from the and waiting towns with Ambulances by JACOBSDAL AND provide Office Department rooms are also the help of the community.
+LUCKHOFF adequate of Health by requested to services 2023 all towns